No More Manual Tests? Evaluating and Improving ChatGPT for Unit Test Generation: Study Setup

 \subsection{Baselines}

 ~ We further include two state-of-the-art traditional and learning-based unit test generation techniques as baselines.
-For traditional techniques, we include \evosuite{}~\cite{fraser2011evosuite} as the baseline.
-In particular, we first apply \evosuite{} with the default setting to generate tests for the focal class of each data pair in our benchmark, and then keep the tests that invoke the focal method.
-Since \evosuite{} might generate more than one tests for a focal method, we only keep the first one for a fair comparison with other techniques (\ie{} \athenatest{} and \chatgpt{}).
+We focus on techniques applicable to generating JUnit tests due to our constructed benchmark.
+For traditional techniques, we use \evosuite{}~\cite{fraser2011evosuite} as the baseline with its default setting (\eg{} ``assertion\_strategy'' $=$ MUTATION and ``assertion\_timeout $=$ 60s'').
 For learning-based techniques, we include \athenatest{}~\cite{tufano2020unit} as the baseline.
-Since \athenatest{} has not released its pre-trained BART-based model or its fine-tuned model, we reproduce it according to its paper by fine-tuning the widely-used LLM CodeT5 on the same fine-tuning dataset used in \athenatest{}.
+We do not consider the recent learning-based test completion technique Teco~\cite{nie2023learning} since it mainly targets at statement-level test completion while in this work we focus on directly generating a complete test method.
+We do not include the two Codex-based test generation techniques (\eg{} CODAMOSA~\cite{lemieux2023codamosa} and LIBRO~\cite{kang2022large}), since they focus on different test generation scenarios as ours (More detailed explanation can be found in Section~\ref{sec:related:test}).
+For \athenatest{}, since it has not released its pre-trained BART-based model or its fine-tuned model, we try our best to reproduce it according to its paper.
+We reproduce \athenatest{} by fine-tuning the widely-used LLM CodeT5 on the same fine-tuning dataset used in \athenatest{}.
 We choose CodeT5 since it has been pre-trained on both textual and code corpus, which is also the best pre-training setting shown in the \athenatest{} paper~\cite{tufano2020unit}.
-In addition, to avoid potential data leakage, the data that is duplicated between the fine-tuning dataset and our benchmark are further removed from the fine-tuning dataset.
+In addition, to avoid potential data leakage, we remove the overlap data from the fine-tuning dataset if it is duplicated in our benchmark based on character matching.